-The woman is the focal point, and neither the oranges with their bright colour or the background of roofs of houses and the Warsaw skyline, detract from the woman they only provide a context.
+The woman is the focal point, and neither the oranges with their bright color or the background of roofs of houses and the Warsaw skyline, detract from the woman they only provide a context.

 This painting was stolen during World War II and only reappeared in 2010.
-The painter signed his name prominently in the lower left corner and included the Polish name of the city where he painted the picture, Warszawa.
+The painter signed his name prominently in the lower-left corner and included the Polish name of the city where he painted the picture, Warszawa.

 Jewess with Oranges